NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Chaldira - Minor Curse.md

-**Minor Curse:** Any time you refuse a request made in good faith, you vomit up a frog, mouse, or other small animal.
+Any time you refuse a request made in good faith, you vomit up a frog, mouse, or other small animal.
 This deals no damage and causes no conditions, but is obvious to all bystanders.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*